go-cart-io/cartogram-ansible/README.md

 - local_ssh_pub_key_path
 - local_ssh_private_key_path

 Alternatively if you wish to use your own existing SSH keypair, you can point these 2 variables to the location of your SSH public and private key.
+You need to do this in case you plan to use a keypair that already exists under your Digital Ocean project.

 ### Executing Ansible Playbook

 With everything configured, we can now execute the deployment with\
 ```ansible-playbook playbooks/digitalocean.yml```